 OSKAR REXFELT, PhD

-Oskar Rexfelt is currently associate Professor at Chalmers University of Technology and a part of the division Design & Human Factors.
-His research concerns the relation between humans and technology, more precisely on the relation between users and technical solutions.
+Oskar Rexfelt is currently associate Professor at Chalmers University of Technology.
+His research concerns the relation between humans and technology, more precisely the relation between users and technical solutions.
 The focus has been on developing, applying and evaluating methods and processes that improve the understanding of this relation, in order to elicit data that are helpful during development work.
 When developing a product/service, such data would typically include the users’ needs and requirements, as well as the users’ thoughts on concepts or prototypes that are under development.
 Within this field of user-centered design, Oskar is specialized in user acceptance of more complex solutions, e.g. services & PSS (Product Service Systems).